What Is A Chimenea? An Intro To The Chiminea Fire Pit

 The answer to the first question is easy.

 A chimenea is an outdoor wood-burning fireplace that originated from Mexico.
-They are traditionally made of clay or terracotta, but you will also commonly find them made from various metals like cast iron, steel, or copper.
-They are most often used to create an atmosphere and generate warmth.
+It is traditionally made of clay or terracotta, but it is also commonly made from various metals like cast iron, steel, or copper.
+Chimeneas are most often used to create an atmosphere and generate warmth.

 The second question is harder to answer because there are more ways to spell chimenea than I’ve had hot dinners this month (and it’s the 25th).
 I’ll get into all the details below!